KamalakerDadi/benchmark_rsfMRI_prediction/README.md

-# Minimal scripts used for paper : Benchmarking models for rsfMRI
+# Benchmarking models for rsfMRI